hishambokhari/MyRecipes-App/README.md

   - maximum length for name and description, maybe a minimum for description

 ## Chef -
+  - chefname should be present
+  - email should be present
+  - size restrictions on email and chefname
+  - reject invalid email addresses
+  - email should be unique, case insensitive

 # Database and 1:m associations